LilianYou/Maze_Learning_Neural_Analysis/README2.md

 ## Description of the data and file structure

-Behavioural data are available xx.

-To note:
-	In general, a lower score on the efficiency variable means higher efficiency, and a higher score on the accuracy variable means higher accuracy.
+Behavioural data are available in 'behavioral_data', which includes demographic data, behavioral data at trial level (2 files), and behavioral data at participant level (including overall navigation performance and efficiency).
+Note: In general, a lower score on the efficiency variable means higher efficiency, and a higher score on the accuracy variable means higher accuracy.
+For details of each file, please refer to Spatial Neuroscience Lab github [repostiory](https://github.com/spatialneuroscience/MLINDIV/tree/main/Preprocessing/Behavioral).

-Demographics.xlsx contains demographic data.

-3T MRI data are available in zipped folders and were preprocessed by fMRIPrep.
+3T MRI (including fMRI and T1) data are available in folder 'behavioral_data' and were preprocessed by fMRIPrep.

-Scripts are available in zipped folder.
+Scripts are available in folder 'scripts', including scripts for generating beta series files, and for mvpa analyses.

+Atlas data are nifti files and labels for subcortical atlas and cortical atlas.

 ## Sharing/Access information